 Why Is It Important To Gen Z

-First of all, it is worth noting that Gen Z is the generation of the future.
+Gen Z is the generation of the future.
 After all, 2020 was the year that marked Gen Z’s overtake of almost 40% of all consumer shopping.
-Even though the oldest members of the Generation Z group have yet to grow, it is clear that their spending power is already huge.
-As a business owner or a marketer, one has to be aware of this.
+Even though the oldest members of the Gen Z group have yet to grow, it is clear that their spending power already holds enormous implications.
+All business owners and marketers have to be aware of this.

 Therefore, slowly starting to target Gen Z will most certainly have great effects in the long run.
 Keep in mind that in a few years, this group will account for more than half of all consumer shopping.

 Now that you can understand the distinction between Gen Z and Millennials, and you know why it’s crucial to have a tailored strategy for Gen Z, let’s move on to some useful tips that should help you appeal better to the emerging consumers.

 1. Focus on your digital channels as much as your physical ones